Re2LLM: Reflective Reinforcement Large Language Model for Session-based Recommendation: Methodology

-{To ensure the effectiveness of hints in $\mathcal{H}$, we incorporate a new hint only if it can benefit performance improvement for recommendation.
+{To ensure the effectiveness, we only add a new hint to $\mathcal{H}$ if it can lead to performance improvement.
 Specifically, we first construct a \textit{hint-enhanced prompt} $P^*$ (Prompt 5) to trigger the LLM with the hint-enhanced prompt for recommendation inference:

-where $O^*(s)$ is the recommendation list for session $s$ based on the hint-enhanced prompt $P^*$. {Then, we compare $O^*(s)$ with $O(s)$ obtained by Eq. \ref{eq:basic} which is obtained based on the basic prompt without hint enhancement.
+where $O^*(s)$ is the recommendation list for session $s$ based on the hint-enhanced prompt $P^*$. {Then, we compare $O^*(s)$ with $O(s)$ obtained by Eq. \ref{eq:basic} using the basic prompt without hint enhancement.
 The hint $h$ can be recognized as effective if it leads to a better prediction by the LLM, i.e., $v_{l+1}^s \in O^*(s) \And v_{l+1}^s \notin O(s)$.}